DAWA: Dynamic Ambiguity-Wise Adaptation for Real-Time Domain Adaptive Semantic Segmentation

-\textbf{Quantatitive Comparison.} Tab.~\ref{tab:quantitative_comparison} provides a comparison of \textbf{RODASS} with other relevant methods, categorized by two backbones and method types.
+\textbf{Quantitative Comparison.} Tab.~\ref{tab:quantitative_comparison} and Tab.~\ref{tab:fog} provides a comparison of \textbf{DAWA} with other relevant methods under Increasing Storm and Increasing Fog.
 Columns ``F'' indicate forward adaptation from \textit{clear} to 200mm, while columns ``B'' show backward adaptation.
+Columns ``All'' show the all adaptation.
 The h-mIoU refers to the overall harmonic mean.
-Methods are categorized into different backbones and types of domain adaptation.
-Type ``T'' indicates test time adaptation, while ``O'' refers to online adaptation.
+Methods are categorized into different backbones.
+Type ``T'' and ``O'' indicates test time adaptation and online adaptation.